 The Political Dimension

-The division of Berlin by the Wall intensified the existing tensions between the two superpowers, the United States and the Soviet Union.
-It symbolized the ideological and political divide between the capitalist West and the communist East.
-The Wall heightened the sense of suspicion and hostility, exacerbating the Cold War rivalry.
+The Wall only increased existing superpower tensions between the United States and the Soviet Union and made the situation worse.
+It served as a signpost to the ideological and political chasm between the capitalist west and the communist east.
+Moreover, the Wall added to the complexity of the Cold War prejudice.

 Increased Militarization

-The presence of the Berlin Wall led to greater militarization along both sides of the barrier.
-The United States and its NATO allies increased military defenses in West Germany, while the Soviet Union and its Warsaw Pact allies fortified East Germany.
-This military build-up further heightened tensions and raised the risk of armed conflict between the two blocs.
+The Berlin Wall created greater militarization along both sides of the barrier or, in some cases, only one side.
+The United States and NATO allies raised military protections on West Germany; the Soviet Union and Warsaw Pact allies toughened their East Germany.
+The addition of this military build up served to increase tension and increase the probability of armed conflict between the two blocs.

 Escalation of Proxy Conflicts